Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Motivation

 Various use cases for default extras and possible solutions in this PEP were discussed extensively on this DPO thread.
-These fall into two broad cases that that provide the motivation for the present PEP.
+These fall into two broad cases that provide the motivation for the present PEP.

 Packages supporting multiple backends or frontends